 Couple Hugging

-Sexuality Education and Healthy Relationships Training for People with Intellectual and Developmental Disabilities (I/DD)
+Comprehensive Sexuality Education and Healthy Relationships Training for People with Intellectual and Developmental Disabilities (I/DD)

-curricula and communication supports for teaching healthy relationships and sexuality
+Curricula and communication supports for teaching healthy relationships and sexuality.

-online training for individuals and organizations
+Online training for individuals and organizations.

-workshops, keynotes, and in-services for staff and parents
+Workshops, keynotes, and in-services for staff and parents.

-self-study options for professionals and parents
+Self-study options for professionals and parents.

-support for people with I/DD and autism
+Support for people with I/DD and autism.

-Photo of Katherine McLaughlin
+Headshot of Katherine McLaughlin

 Elevatus Training was founded by Katherine McLaughlin, M.Ed., an AASECT-Certified Sexuality Educator (CSE) with more than 30 years of experience in sexuality education and disability support.
 She is the CEO and lead trainer for Elevatus Training.